 Then known as the Institution of Engineers, Australia, the group amalgamated many existing engineering societies in the country with a goal of standardising high-quality professional conduct and to act as a qualifying body.
 These virtues were carried over into the Washington Accord.

-One of Australia’s strongest proponents of the accord was Professor Robin King HonFIEAust CPEng(Ret), then an Associate Professor in Electrical Engineering at the University of Sydney and a prominent figure in Australia’s engineering education sector.
+One of Australia’s strongest proponents of the accord was Professor Robin King AO HonFIEAust CPEng(Ret), then an Associate Professor in Electrical Engineering at the University of Sydney and a prominent figure in Australia’s engineering education sector.

 King had started his journey in engineering in Papua New Guinea in the 1970s, an experience that had a profound effect on him.